jn-goe/CellREST/README.md

 ```

 For visualization of the network, we can either use already present
 dimensionality reductions (see parameter `umap_key`).
-Here we proceed
+Here, however, we use
-with using CellREST distances to compute a sc-network informed UMAP:
+CellREST distances to compute a sc-network informed UMAP:

 ``` r
 obj <- embed_network(obj = obj,